cccbr/belfryprojects/content/docs/090-project-finance/index.md

 Steve Coleman has published a series of articles in *The Ringing World* under the heading of *Ringing and Money*.
 These provide valuable additional information for several aspects of Project Finance and the references to the articles are given below.

 {{< hint info >}}
 A subscription is required for access to articles in *The Ringing World*.
-If necessary, a local ringer or your local ringing Society or Association should be able to obtain the article.
+If necessary, a local ringer or your local ringing Society or Association should be able to help.
 {{< /hint >}}

 | Title | Issue | Date | Page |